 The SDGC is finalising info for the 2021 Phoenix Cup, which will be held in scotland, and played between the SDGC & DGA from England, from Monday 13 to Wednesday 15 September at the Elmwood Golf Course in Fife.

 The SDGC has withdrawn its application to the R&A/USGA, to have its five major golf comps entered as qualifiers for their world ranking.
 Although our Trustees were divided on its merits, it was hoped that it would be another outlet for golf for our members.
-We did find that the European and the Scottish administrators were on occasion, unhelpful.
-The SDGC also submitted twelve general questions about the ranking and golfers with disabilities, to Scottish Golf Ltd n August 2019, but no replies were forthcoming?
+On occasion, dialogue with both the European and Scottish administrators was, regrettably, less productive than anticipated, for example, 12 key questions submitted by SDGC to Scottish Golf Ltd in August 2019, as yet remain unanswered.

 SDGC members may wish to inform their home golf clubs that Scottish Golf has a budget for the development of disability golf, "to support affiliated clubs to help make them more accessible and inclusive for people with disabilities to increase participation and membership, in alignment with their strategic priorities".

 The SDGC has a brand new Sub-Committee, created especially to administer our members golfing handicaps and scores throughout the season. if required, the Sub-Committee members will also guide the charity through the process of becoming part of the new World Handicapping system, which will come into operation in the UK, later this year.
 Thanks to a new sponsor, the SDGC and the Sub-Committee, now has the use of several Microsoft Office, handicapping and communication system packages.